Options Trades 3/1/2024: XSP

 9:35 a.m.
 New York time

 What’s happening now?
-The S&P 500 E-mini futures rose overnight into the 4990s and then pulled back slightly.
+The S&P 500 E-mini futures fell further overnight, deeper into the 5060s, and then retraced slightly, up into the 5070s..

 What does Elliott wave theory say?
 Here are the waves that underly the analyses.